pisolofin/csharpier-editorconfig/docs/Configuration.md

 Default `65535` `all`

 #### New line before else
-_Available only in CSharpierConfig_
+_Available only in CSharpierConfig from 0.29.1_

 Place `else` statements on a new line.

 Default `true`

 #### New line before catch
-_Available only in CSharpierConfig_
+_Available only in CSharpierConfig from 0.29.1_

 Place `catch` statements on a new line.

 Default `true`

 #### New line before finally
-_Available only in CSharpierConfig_
+_Available only in CSharpierConfig from 0.29.1_

 Place `finally` statements on a new line.

 Default `true`

 #### New line before members in object initializers
-_Available only in CSharpierConfig_
+_Available only in CSharpierConfig from 0.29.1_

 Require members of object initializers to be on separate lines or not.